-2.6 Liquidity and financing resources
+2.3 Liquidity and financing resources

-As of December 31, 2023, 2022, and 2021, the cash and cash equivalent balances of the Company amounted to approximately NIS 13,259 thousand, approximately NIS 6,937 thousand, and approximately NIS 27,728 thousand, respectively.
+As of December 31, 2024, 2023, and 2022, the cash and cash equivalent balances of the Company amounted to approximately NIS 2,677 thousand, approximately NIS 13,259 thousand and approximately NIS 6,937 thousand, respectively.
 For explanations of the changes in cash flows:

-For the year ended December 31 Board of Directors explanations of the changes 2023 2022 2021 US SD thousan ıds Cash flow - operating activities 58,379 18,677 32,109 The cash flows in 2022 deriving from operating activities amounted to approximately NIS 58.4 million and derives from the profit of the operations of the Company which amounted to approximately NIS 41.2 million, plus adjustments required to present the cash flow of current activities in the amount of NIS 17.2 million.
-These adjustments include: 1) An addition due to income and expenses which do not involve cash flows in the amount of approximately NIS 10.4 million (mainly depreciation and amortization in the amount of NIS 12.8 million offset by a profit from the revaluation of option warrants in the amount of NIS 2.5 million); 2) An addition due to changes in working capital sections in the amount of approximately NIS 6.8 million mainly due to a decrease in trade receivable balances of approximately NIS 9.9 million and other receivable balances in the amount of NIS 2.7 million and due to an increase in payables and credit balances in the total amount of approximately NIS 6.9 million.
-These additions were offset mainly by an increase in inventory balances in the amount of approximately NIS 6.5 million, due to a decrease in supplier and service provider balances in the amount of NIS 3.8 million and due to an increase in the balance of related companies, net in the amount of NIS 2.3 million.
+For the year ended December 31 Board of Directors explanations of the changes 2024 2023 2022 US SD thousan ıds Cash flow - operating activities 34,909 58,379 18,677 The cash flows deriving from current operations derive from the profit of the operations of the Company in the amount of approximately NIS 43.7 million, net of the adjustments required to present the cash flow of current activities in the amount of approximately NIS 8.8 million.
+These adjustments include: 1) An addition in respect of income and expenses which do not involve cash flows in the amount of approximately NIS 8 million, which mainly derives from depreciation and amortization in the amount of NIS 13.5 million, offset by a profit in respect of expiry of FIMI option warrant in the amount of NIS 6.9 million); 2) A decrease due to changes in working capital in the amount of approximately NIS 16.8 million mainly due to a decrease in trade payables and service providers balances of approximately NIS 5.9 million, decrease in other payables balances in the total amount of approximately NIS 5.9 million as well as an increase in the balance of related companies in the amount of approximately NIS 3.5 million.
+The decrease in cash flow from current operations is mainly due to the changes in the differences of the equity items.
+Cash flow - investment activities (11,125) (9,735) (10,504) Cash flows used for investing activities were used mainly for investments in development assets.
+Cash flow - financing activities (34,674) (42,758) (29,784) Cash flows used for financing activities in 2024 were mainly in respect of a dividend payment of NIS 34 million.